umbraco/UmbracoDocs/Umbraco-Cloud/Release-Notes/2022-06-23-ReleaseNotes.md

 # Release Notes, June 23, 2022

-_Runtime setting for .NET version + New version of “Edit team” page + Various improvements_
+_Runtime setting for .NET version + New version of “Edit team” page + Several improvements_

 ## Key Takeaways
 - **Runtime setting for .NET version** - We have made it possible for you to change the .NET runtime for Umbraco 9 and Umbraco 10 cloud projects.
 You can change the runtime on a per-environment basis.